checks

 SUM(CASE WHEN status = 'fail' THEN 1 ELSE 0 END) AS failed,

-SUM(CASE WHEN status = 'no-data' THEN 1 ELSE 0 END) AS no_data,
+SUM(CASE WHEN status = 'pending' THEN 1 ELSE 0 END) AS pending,

-SUM(CASE WHEN status = 'error' THEN 1 ELSE 0 END) AS errored
+SUM(CASE WHEN status = 'error' THEN 1 ELSE 0 END) AS errored,

 FROM checks